Food truck video of slain University of Idaho students offers timeline of their final hours

 Families honor the group of friends

-Just hours before their deaths, Goncalves had posted a photo of the foursome with the caption, "one lucky girl to be surrounded by these ppl everyday," adding a heart emoji.
+Just hours before their deaths, Goncalves had posted a photo of the group with the caption, "one lucky girl to be surrounded by these ppl everyday," adding a heart emoji.

 The 21-year-old from Rathdrum, Idaho, was a senior majoring in general studies and a member of the Alpha Phi sorority.